TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 34/Psalms 34.12.md

 ---

-What man is he that desireth life, And loveth [many] days, that he may see good?
+Who is someone who desires life, and loves many days, that he may see good?